malramsay64/phd-thesis/02_Dynamics/introduction.md

 The Trimer model is designed to model the dynamics of a fragile liquid.
 In particular, we want it to display dynamics similar to ortho-terphenyl.
-Here we introduce some dynamics quantities measured in both experiments and simulations that allow for a comparison between these simulation results and those measured experimentally for ortho-terphenyl.
+Here we introduce dynamics quantities measured in both experiments and simulations that allow for a comparison between results measured experimentally for ortho-terphenyl and those obtained in simulations of the Trimer molecule.

 ## Structural Relaxation {#sec:intro_structural}